Determining the IP address

 Determine IP address without monitor

 First identify the network interface of your Windows system with the command ipconfig.
-Search for the desired network connection in the output and make a note of the interface number, which is labeled %??.
+Search the output for the desired network connection and note the interface number labeled %??.
 This number is required to correctly ping the IPv6 link-local address.
 The output in PowerShell could look like this:

 Ethernet adapter Ethernet 5: